-The check box in the Stress Test section optionally evaluates the strategy results using the stress testing and Monte Carlo options on the Build Options tab; see the section Stress Testing and Monte Carlo Analysis under Usage Topics for a more detailed explanation of the stress testing process.
+In the section "Input Options" under the position sizing section, there are two check boxes.
+The option "Apply stress tests and display Monte Carlo results" optionally evaluates the strategy results using the stress testing and Monte Carlo options on the Build Options tab; see the section Stress Testing and Monte Carlo Analysis under Usage Topics for a more detailed explanation of the stress testing process.
 Briefly, stress testing involves evaluating the strategy multiple times, each time under slightly different conditions; for example, using randomized prices or randomized input parameter values.
 When stress testing, the different evaluations are combined using Monte Carlo analysis, and the results are reported at the confidence level specified on the Build Options tab.